FDA Inspections - Best Practices

 - FDA's inspection and enforcement practices

-- Developing processes and procedures for compliance
+- Developing processes and procedures for

 - Preparing your organization for FDA inspections

-- Science and risk based system inspections - what does this mean
+- Science and risk based system inspections - what

 - Going through an FDA inspection